CitraIT/check_data_exfiltration/README.md

 ✨ How It Works
 In the file data.dat you will find the list of ip's and ports that i got when scanning a list of tor exit nodes.
-You can get this list on: https://check.torproject.org/torbulkexitlist
+You can grab tor node exit ip's on: https://check.torproject.org/torbulkexitlist

 💈 How to Use It
 Clone this reporitory or download it as a zip.